Effective action for delta potentials: spacetime-dependent inhomogeneities and Casimir self-energy: Effective action in presence of a delta potential: the Heat-Kernel approach

 Recall that the problem of finding the HK of $\dd$ is equivalent to the determination of the propagator of a particle in a first-quantization realm and subject to a potential which is a Dirac delta, to wit

 where

 Notice, of course, that this corresponds to a ficticious particle that evolves in time $t$, which is ficticious as well.
 This implementation of path integrals in the computation of HKs and effective actions is usually called Worldline Formalism or String-inspired Formalism in the literature \cite{Schubert:2001he,Edwards:2019eby}.
-In relation to Dirac delta potentials, a first order perturbative computation of the Casimir energy between two semitransparent layers has been computed in \cite{Vinas:2010ix}, while other recent applications include computations in QED \cite{Nicasio:2020awj} and noncommutative QFT \cite{Franchino-Vinas:2018jcs}.
+In relation to Dirac delta potentials, a first-order perturbative computation of the Casimir energy between two semitransparent layers has been computed in \cite{Vinas:2010ix}, while other recent applications include computations in QED \cite{Nicasio:2020awj} and noncommutative Quantum Field Theory \cite{Franchino-Vinas:2018jcs}.

 Coming back to Eq.\eqref{eq:worldline_d1}, one can formally perform the usual expansion in powers of $\ampli$, which after choosing a convenient ordering in the intermediate times $t_i$ leads to

 where $K_0$, the free HK, has the expression